PaddlePaddle/PaddleX/docs/installation/installation.en.md

 After installing the PaddleX plugins you need, you can not only perform inference and integration with the supported models but also conduct advanced operations such as model training for custom development.

-The plugins supported by PaddleX are listed below.
+The model training related plugins supported by PaddleX are listed below.
 Please determine the name(s) of the plugin(s) you need based on your development requirements:

 <details><summary>👉 <b>Plugin and Pipeline Correspondence (Click to Expand)</b></summary>